nickverschueren/training-bootcamp-2018Q3-shop/doc/shopApi.md

 Status Codes:

 * 200: OK
-* 404: Not Found (when the product was not found on the basket)
+* 404: Not Found (when the product was not found on the basket, not basket found or product not found)

 ### DELETE /api/basket